Weight management: Diets

 The Dietary Approaches to Stop Hypertension (DASH) diet focuses on increasing the consumption of fruits, vegetables, whole grains and low-fat dairy products.
-DASH offers an intervention to manage elevated blood pressures and prevent cardiovascular disease non-pharmacologically.
-In addition, combining the DASH diet with a reduced sodium intake will further decrease blood pressure, but is not required for therapeutic effect.
-This is because it has been proven to be effective at a wide range of sodium intake levels.
+DASH offers an intervention to manage elevated blood pressure and to prevent cardiovascular disease non-pharmacologically.
+Combining the DASH diet with a reduced sodium intake will further decrease blood pressure, but is not required for therapeutic effect.
+Indeed, it is effective at a wide range of sodium intake levels.
 More recent reviews of DASH have continued to advocate its efficacy as an affordable weight loss tool, but stress that diet adherence is key to produce the desired results.